 I share this story about probiotics because today I am working with a company called Evivo.
 Evivo is a pediatrician recommended probiotic that has over a decade's worth of research and clinical trials behind it.
 Now, I am not a doctor.
 I have not thoroughly studied probiotics, however, after speaking with highly educated, experienced and credentialed physicians, I believe that the study of probiotics and its positive impact on the micobiome are making significant headway within the medical community.
 In fact, MIT now has an entire center dedicated to the study of the human microbiome.
 It is called the MIT Center for Microbiome Informatics and Therapeutics.
-Similarly, I recently had a conversation with my sister-in-law, an infectious disease doctor, who is at the epicenter of where research on the human microbiome is currently taking place, and she confirmed that she would, in fact, give her son probiotics if/when he were to be put on antibiotics.
-Further, she concluded that her pediatrician, whom she respects and trusts, supports the use of probiotics in babies and children.
+Similarly, I recently had a conversation with my sister-in-law, an infectious disease doctor, who is at the epicenter of where research on the human microbiome is currently taking place.
+She concluded that her pediatrician, whom she respects and trusts, supports the use of probiotics in babies and children.

 When Vance was going through his diaper rash issue, I wish I had a trusted brand like Evivo for use as a probiotic.
 And here's why.
 Evivo is the only baby probiotic clinically proven to restore the good bacteria, B.infantis, reducing bad bacteria in baby's gut by 80%.
 Evivo is the result of over a decade of research and clinical trials at the University of California, Davis Medical Center.
 Further, Evivo's breakthrough findings about the baby gut microbiome and infant probiotics have been covered in well-respected publications around the world.